dominikj111/Weaver-Desktop/docs/BUSINESS_STRATEGY.md

 **For Each Customer Interview:**

-1. How do you currently handle GUI on your embedded projects?
+1. How do you currently handle GUI on your SBC projects?
 2. What frustrates you most about current solutions?
 3. How much time/money does this problem cost you?
 4. What would an ideal solution look like?